User101-JC/app-dev/README.md

 # app-dev
 My first repository
-# H1 I'm John Cyril De Vera
+# H1 I'm JC De Vera
 # H2 There are things that I like to do
 1. Playing Chess
 2. Watching Documentaries